nolafs/marmalade-holding/site/content/faqs/the-game-of-life.md

       update automatically.
 If this is already the case, try manually refreshing the app store for updates.
-If this still doesn’t work, please try again later - sometimes it can take up to 24 hours for updates to propagate to all app stores around the world
+If this still doesn’t work, please try again later - sometimes it can take up to 24 hours for updates to propagate to all app stores around the world.
     question: >-
-      The game tells me to update, but no update is there when I go to the app store.
+      The game tells me to update, but no update is there when I go to the app store
   - answer: >-
       Yes, you can share the core app via Family Sharing/Family Library, but any in-app purchases cannot be shared.
 This is due to restrictions imposed by